-This project gives our students the opportunity to gain practical experience and learn what it’s like to work together in a multidisciplinary team towards an ambitious goal.
+This project gives our students the opportunity to gain practical experience and learn what it is like to work together in a multidisciplinary team towards an ambitious goal.
 Over the course of one year, they will gain skills that will benefit them for the rest of their professional careers.
 With our team we shape the engineers of a sustainable future.

 With our project we want to work together with the maritime sector to accelerate the transition to green energy.
 There is still a lot to be gained in this sector and by thinking together with the maritime world and innovating in the field of sustainability, we contribute to a better and greener future.
-Because only together we can make real change happen.
+Because only together we can make a change.

 In the history of the TU Delft Solar Boat Team